pip-services/pip-services-docs/content/en/dart/container/config/container_config.md

 ### Description

-The ContainerConfig class allows you to create a container configuration as a list of component configurations.
+The ContainerConfig class allows you to create a container configuration defined as a list of component configurations.

 ### Constructors
 Creates a new instance of ContainerConfig.